Make your mark on the Field of Play

-Walter Jack Studios, working alongside the team at Attingham have come up with a new creative idea for the Field of Play.
+In 2017, Walter Jack Studios, worked alongside the team at Attingham to come up with a new creative idea for the Field of Play.
 Visiting regularly, listening and talking to staff and visitors, Walter Jack Studios proposed ‘Guilloche’.

 Attingham’s Field of Play, also known as the Shoulder of Mutton, has experienced thousands of years of ‘mark making’, creating patterns on its surface, whether from the ancient ridge and furrow, the ploughed lines of modern agriculture or the white lines of a rounders’ pitch.